 Cristabelle is a living testimony and fights for what she believes in, through her music, speaking, and advocating for brain injury.
-She is a sought after speaker, both in Christian ministry and brain injury events.
-She has shared her story and given messages at women’s events, conferences, youth events (including in schools) and more; and also spoken at many brain injury events and conferences, most notably having given keynote addresses at the Mayo Clinic Brain Injury Conference in Rochester, MN, as well as statewide brain injury conferences in Pennsylvania, South Carolina, Rhode Island, North Dakota, among others.
-Her first book, “more to me: discovering your freedom through identity”, was released in 2018; it is an interactive prayer journal based on the song of the same name.
+She is a sought after speaker, both carrying brain injury awareness and education to medical conferences, as well as powerfully delivering messages of hope and truth at Christian ministry and women’s events.
+Cristabelle has shared her story and given messages at Christian conferences, retreats, youth events, schools, and more; and also spoken at many brain injury events and conferences, most notably having given keynote addresses at the Mayo Clinic Brain Injury Conference in Rochester, MN, as well as statewide brain injury conferences in Pennsylvania, South Carolina, Rhode Island, North Dakota, among others.
+Her devotional book, “more to me: discovering your freedom through identity”, was self-published in 2018; it is an interactive prayer journal based on the song of the same name.
 Her heart is to bring a message of hope to all she encounters.